alibaba/libgrape-lite/examples/gnn_sampler/README.md

 **gnn_sampler** recognizes two kinds of messages from the kafka input topic.

 1. Message for graph update.
-This kind of messages in a format of edge triplet, i.e., (src, dst and the data on edge), prefixed with a char 'e'.
+This kind of messages is expressed in a format of edge triplet, i.e., (src, dst and the data on edge), prefixed with a char 'e'.
 For example: `e 0 1 3.75`.

 2. Message for sampling vertex(as query).
-This kind of messages contain a node that users want to sampling from, prefixed with a char 'q', for example: `q 0`.
+This kind of messages contains a node that users want to sampling from, prefixed with a char 'q', for example: `q 0`.

 ### Running the sampler
 Now users can run the sampler, with enabling the Kafka to generate updates/queries and to sink the sampling results.
 In addition to the launch command for static graphs, sampling on dynamic graphs needs several more flags to assign the broker, input_topic and output_topic.
 For example: